View project cost

-This view, only available when a staffing profile is created for the project, helps you understand the forecast cost that will be spent on different positions and resources, giving you an insight into what will be cost by the resources planned.
+The Resource Forecast Cost view is available only when a staffing profile is created for the project.
+This view helps you understand the forecast cost that is spent on different positions and resources, giving you an insight into what will be cost by the resources planned.

 Amounts shown in this view are calculated for the project plan periods.

-- Clicking the help icon in the chart header, you get to know how the resource forecast cost is calculated.
+- Click the help icon in the chart header to know how the resource forecast cost is calculated.

 - You can compare the resource forecast cost against the baselines in the chart.
-The chart will display the monthly total resource cost in the staffing profile baseline as well as the monthly total resource cost in active staffing profile.
-This helps project managers to have an understanding of the cost variance on the resources.
+The chart displays the monthly total resource cost in the staffing profile baseline as well as the monthly total resource cost in active staffing profile.
+This helps project managers to get an understanding of the cost variance on the resources.

 - You can also expand the plus sign in front of a position to view the cost per resource per month.

-- Clicking the help icon in the chart header, you get to know how the baseline cost, planned cost, and actual cost are calculated.
+- Click the help icon in the chart header to know how the baseline cost, planned cost, and actual cost are calculated.